BMD91/webapp22-BuiDuc/README.md

 * Creating information of an order from a customer.
 It contains: customer ID, name of customer, plants they bought and total price of the order.
 * Retrieving data of orders in a list.
 * Updating information of an order by changing name of customer or changing name of products or changing price.
-* Deleting data of an order, because it can be wrong or customer does not want to by products anymore.
+* Deleting data of an order, because it can be wrong or customer does not want to buy products anymore.

 * Creating data of vase / pot : vase id, size of vase and price.
 * Retrieving list of vase.

+### Developer Input:

+### Changes that will be applied based on "Issues" posted

+* removing the CustomerId and replacing it with OrderId.
+* creating additional property to save the number of plants/vases available in storage
+* adding new property called "Destination" or "shipment adress" to the Table of Orders

+### UML class diagram